Currency market today: Rupee falls 1 paisa to all-time low of 84.40 against US dollar in early trade

-The rupee slipped 1 paisa to an all-time low of 84.40 against the US dollar in early trade on Wednesday, as persistent foreign fund outflows and a muted trend in domestic equities weighed on the local unit.
+The rupee slipped 1 paisa to an all-time low of 84.40 against the US dollar in early trade on Thursday, weighed down by unabated foreign fund outflows and strong dollar demand from investors.

-Forex traders said the USDINR pair has shown significant volatility in recent sessions, with the rupee inching closer to its all-time low of 84.40.
-This downward pressure is largely driven by global factors, particularly the Dollar Index’s strengthening.
+Forex traders said the downward pressure on the USD/INR pair is largely driven by persistent inflation and significant foreign outflows.

 At the interbank foreign exchange, the rupee opened at 84.40 against the greenback, registering a fall of 1 paisa over its previous close.

-On Tuesday, the rupee fell 1 paisa to a new lifetime low of 84.39 against the US dollar.
+On Wednesday, the rupee moved in a narrow range and settled flat at 84.39 against the US dollar.

-"It appears that the rupee has established support around the current levels, with depreciation limited near 84.50," CR Forex Advisors MD Amit Pabari said.

-Pabari further added that the RBI stands tall as the depreciation in the rupee seems to be limited as the Reserve Bank of India (RBI) continues to sell the dollars to protect the sharp depreciation.
+"... the Reserve Bank of India (RBI) has stepped up as the rupee’s primary protector.
+The central bank has intervened by selling dollars to support the currency, though this has led to a dip in India’s forex reserves, which now stand at $682 billion, down from a peak of $704 billion," CR Forex Advisors MD Amit Pabari said.

-Brent crude, the global oil benchmark, rose 0.25 per cent to $72.07 per barrel in futures trade.
+Brent crude, the global oil benchmark, fell 0.46 per cent to $71.95 per barrel in futures trade.

-Foreign Institutional Investors (FIIs) were net sellers in the capital markets on Tuesday, as they offloaded shares worth ₹3,024.31 crore, according to exchange data.
+On the global front, China’s recent 1.4 trillion yuan stimulus, coupled with expectations of more fiscal support, has strengthened Chinese markets and added downward pressure on Indian assets, traders said.

-On the macroeconomic front, retail inflation breached the Reserve Bank's upper tolerance level, soaring to a 14-month high of 6.21 per cent in October mainly on account of rising food prices.
+Retail inflation breached the RBI's upper tolerance level, soaring to a 14-month high of 6.21 per cent in October mainly on account of rising food prices.

 Inflation based on the consumer price index (CPI) was 5.49 per cent in September and 4.87 per cent in the year-ago month.